numberblackH/numberblackH.github.io/column/_posts/2020-12-04-A deeper dive into the Corey Knebel trade and what the Dodgers might like.md

 noindex: true
 ---

-[A deeper dive into the Corey Knebel trade and what the Dodgers might like](http://dodgersdigest.com/2020/12/04/a-deeper-dive-into-the-corey-knebel-trade-and-what-the-dodgers-might-like/) &mdash; Dustin Nosler(Dustin Nosler is Writer/editor DodgersDigest)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[A deeper dive into the Corey Knebel trade and what the Dodgers might like](http://dodgersdigest.com/2020/12/04/a-deeper-dive-into-the-corey-knebel-trade-and-what-the-dodgers-might-like/) &mdash; <Dodgers Digest, Dustin Nosler>
 {:.faded}

 n 2017, when Knebel was lights out, his curveball averaged 6.8 inches of vertical movement — 9th-best in baseball, just behind Joakim Soria and just ahead of Yu Darvish.
 His percentage of drop versus the average was 13% — 6th-best in the game.